Beneath the Waves – Garden of Buried Hopes by Nightblue-Art

 But oh !, you’ve gone and birthed a hornet, Let loose on us worker bees – And king or queen, or brutal drone, They sting the same – just ask the trees !
 To rid us of a coronet Will always leave behind a gall.
 The buttocks mould to fit the throne – The canker ripens, warts and all.

-White men ran the slave trade, true, And I’m a man and also white – But don’t charge me for grievance due, I played no part in the blight.
+Reparations ?
+What, today ?
+Two hundred years too late ?
+And how to choose who has to pay ?
+Best think it through now, mate… White men ran the slave trade, true, And I’m a man and also white – But don’t charge me for grievance due, I played no part in the blight.
 While others wreaked this tragedy, It’s not me, mate, and not my folks – I come from village farmhands, see, From ordinary blokes.
 While others banked the whole affair, Or clapped the chain or cracked the whip, We never owned a single share, Nor crewed a single ship.
 So don’t try laying on the guilt For crimes my bloodline never did – The damnable at which you tilt Were not my fam’ly, kid.
 I bear no blemish on my name, I bear no once-and-future sin – Don’t think that you can judge my blame By the colour of my skin.
 It’s not me mate, and not my genes, My hands are clean, my soul is light – So spare your wrath for dukes and queens, Not me, mate – get it right !
+You may claim Britain was kept afloat By ev’ry Caribbean crop – Yet my folks never even had the vote To make it stop.
 My ancestors were starved and bruised, And sometimes even outright killed – They all were wage-slaves, much abused By the lords whose lands they tilled.
-And so were yours – I get it, I do, But they’re not you and they’re not me.
-But even if my blood were blue, My conscience still blooms free – For the faults of our great-great-grands back when Have died with them, and have passed away – Look, nobody alive back then Is still alive today.
+It wasn’t as bad, of course, as chattel, But still bloody bad, in its way.
+But yours were worse – you’ve won the battle – Is that what you want me to say ?
+Alright, I’ll say it – cos I get it, I do – But they’re not you and they’re not me.
+So even if my blood were blue, My soul would still bloom free – For the faults of our great-great-grands back when Have died with them, and passed away – Look, nobody alive back then Is still alive today.
 For none of us in here’s a slaver, No-one’s whitewashing the trade – So please, just do us all a favour, And find a new crusade.
+Is there still inequality ?
+For sure – not race, but class.
+We need to target poverty, Not grievances of the past.
+Inherited wealth ?
+Old foundations ?
+Tax the rich, then, to redress – And give the reparations To the schools and the NHS.
+But your way feels like liberal creds To buy-off the guilt and pain – For giving a payout is putting a price on their heads All over again.